lhthang/go-graphql/README.md

   - PORT = "8585" or your port
   - MONGO_HOST = "your host/ localhost:27017"
   - MONGO_DB_NAME = "your db name"

-* If you want to use real-time firebase's database.
-Replace with your serviceAccountKey.json.
-Then, add these variable into .env
-  - FIREBASE_DATABASE = "your database url"
-  - FIREBASE_STORAGE = "your firebase storage"

 # Run
 * `go mod download` for download dependencies